Canelo Álvarez: Álvarez vs. Bivol

-In a surprise upset, all three judges scored the bout 115–113 in Bivol's favor to hand Álvarez the second defeat of his professional career.
-According to CompuBox punch statistics, Bivol had outlanded Álvarez in every single round of the fight, for a total of 152 punches landed out of 710 thrown (21%), compared to Álvarez's 84 of 495 (17%).
+According to CompuBox punch statistics, Bivol had outlanded Álvarez in every round of the fight, for a total of 152 punches landed out of 710 thrown (21%), compared to Álvarez's 84 of 495 (17%).
 Many media reporters and pundits drew attention to the judges' official scorecards: all three judges had scored Álvarez the winner of the first four rounds, something that was roundly criticized, and described by ESPN reporter Mike Coppinger as "puzzling".
-Despite the widespread public opinion that Bivol was the deserved winner, Álvarez disagreed with this notion, stating in his post-fight interview: "I don't feel like I lost the fight...
+Despite the widespread public opinion that Bivol was the deserved winner, Álvarez initially disagreed with this notion, stating in his post-fight interview: "I don't feel like I lost the fight...
 Personally, I felt he [Bivol] only won four or five rounds."
+He later acknowledged defeat and alluded to an issue hampering his training regimen, "It’s another reason, but I don’t want to say anything and make any excuses.
+I lost and that’s it.
+I got tired and that’s it.
+I couldn’t train like usually, but it is what it is."
 He went on to express his desire to fight Bivol again: "We want the rematch, and we're going to do better in the rematch."

+According to Dan Rafael, the PPV did 520,000 buys worldwide generating between $35 million to $40 million in revenue.
+The PPV numbers were much lower than the 1 million they had forecasted.
+According to reports, Álvarez was to take home a $15 million base up, rising up to $53 million.
+Bivol was guaranteed $2 million base up to $5 million, depending on PPV revenue, his highest career purse.

 Despite this, a rematch between Álvarez and Bivol did not materialize immediately, as the former opted to face WBA (Super) and IBF middleweight champion Gennady Golovkin in a trilogy bout as his opponent for his next fight instead.